-The following rules MUST be followed when the encryption is applied to the frame:
+The following rules MUST be followed when encryption is applied to a data PDU:

-- Security specific header (Security Header of [MCNS2] or Privacy EH element of [MCNS8]) MUST be in the extended header and MUST be the first EH element of the Extended Header field (EHDR). - Encrypted data is carried as Data PDU to the Cable MAC transparently. - When Security System Specification [MCNS2] is applied, Data PDU MUST be encrypted and decrypted using the mechanism defined in Section 6.6.2.1.
+- Security specific header (Security Header of [MCNS2] or Privacy EH element of [MCNS8]) MUST be in the extended header and MUST be the first EH element of the Extended Header field (EHDR). - Encrypted data is carried as Data PDU to the Cable MAC transparently. - When security [MCNS2] is applied, Data PDU MUST be encrypted and decrypted using the mechanism defined in Section 6.6.2.1.